DanielEScherzer/website-content/src/Blog/posts/20250829-out-of-band.md

 # Out-of-Band Signaling

-Sometimes, code needs to be able to signal an error has occured.
+Sometimes, code needs to be able to signal an error has occurred.
 Perhaps some invariant was violated.
 Perhaps an invalid parameter was used.
-Regardless of the reason, there are two ways to signal an issue - "in-band signaling", and "out-of-band signaling".
+Regardless of the reason, there are two ways to signal an issue: "in-band signaling", and "out-of-band signaling".

 Under "in-band signaling", the error message is indicated (signaled) using the same mechanism as the normal return of the function or procedure.
 For example, a function could be documented to return `false` or `null` on failure, or an object holding the applicable errors.
-MediaWiki uses this pattern frequently with its [`StatusValue`][mw-statusvalue] class, which can hold a value as well as information on if the status is "good" or "okay" and various warning or error messages.
+MediaWiki uses this pattern frequently with its [`StatusValue`][mw-statusvalue] class.
+Each `StatusValue` holds a value, information regarding whether the status is "good" or "okay", and optionally warning or error messages.
 A function returns a `StatusValue`, and that object holds either the successful result or details of the failure.

-On the other hand, with "out-of-band" signaling, error messages are reported through an entirely different mechanism than how the result is returned.
+On the other hand, with "out-of-band" signaling, error messages are reported through an entirely different mechanism than the function return.
 This covers logging a warning in addition to returning the value (where the issue is not enough to entirely prevent the code in question from running) or throwing an exception, in which case no value is returned from the function or procedure.

-One danger with in-band signaling is that a value used to signal failure might also be a valid value on success.
+One danger with in-band signaling is that a value used to signal failure may also be a valid value on success.
 While this isn't the case for MediaWiki's use of an object to hold errors, this is the case with some built-in PHP functions.
 For example, when calling [`ReflectionClass::getConstant()`][ref-get-constant], the return value is either the value of the constant, or `false` for a missing constant.
 But, `false` is also a valid constant value!
-Due to the use of in-band signaling, it is unclear if `false` means that the constant does not exist, or exists and has the value `false` - further investigation (e.g. calling `ReflectionClass::hasConstant()`) is necessary to understand the result.
+Due to the use of in-band signaling, it is unclear whether `false` means that the constant does not exist, or exists and has the value `false` - further investigation (e.g., calling `ReflectionClass::hasConstant()`) is necessary to understand the result.
 On the other hand, with out-of-band signaling, this confusion does not exist.

 Among the many changes coming in PHP 8.5, I worked to add three out-of-band signals through PHP's RFC process: